University of Florida word mark

 Fees.
 The fees paid by a participant or on behalf of a participant in connection with training.
 These fees could include event registration fees, laboratory fees related to participant training, and passport or visa fees for foreign participants.

 Other.
-Other costs not listed above should be specifically allowable per the funding solicitation and identified in the approved sponsor budget.
+Other costs not listed above must be specifically allowable per the funding solicitation and identified in the approved sponsor budget.
 These costs are paid to or on behalf of the participant and should be required for their involvement in the training.

 Participant Support Costs Do Not Include the Following Types of Expenses: